madprops/blog/docs/mallcode/mallcode.md

 ---

-The name of the player that is currently talking is displayed at the top center.
+The name of the player that is currently talking is displayed on the top left center.

+There is a zone dial on the top right to select the letter and speed.

 ---